 |Adult Gerontology Nurse Practitioner - Acute Care|

 |Nursing Leadership and Administration|

 The Master of Science in Nursing Program is designed to provide an opportunity for the student to develop as a leader.
-The graduate makes significant contributions to the improvement of health care, and influences health care policy through advanced clinical practice and research in order to meet the current needs of society.
+Graduates make significant contributions to the improvement of health care and influence health care policy through advanced clinical practice and research in order to meet the current needs of society.

 Education at this level prepares both MSN and post-MSN students to assume leadership roles in clinical practice, nursing administration, and nursing education.
 Advanced nursing practice graduates are prepared for entry into doctoral education.

 Graduates of the Master of Science in Nursing program will be able to: